Crawling (song): In other media

 At the Vancouver 2010 Winter Olympics, John and Sinead Kerr representing Great Britain performed the Reanimation version of "Krwling" in the figure skating ice dance final.

 Commercial performance

 The song has seen a success in many countries.
 In the United Kingdom, the song debuted and peaked at number 16 and stayed on the chart for eight weeks.
 It reached the top ten in Canada and Austria.
-It reached the top thirty and top forty in many countries, it was more successful than "One Step Closer".
+It reached the top thirty and top forty in many countries, where it was more successful than "One Step Closer".
 However, it peaked only at number 79 in the United States, becoming their lowest charting single until they released "Given Up", which peaked at number 99, although it managed to peak at number five on the Modern Rock Track Chart and number three on the Mainstream Rock Track Chart.
 Despite the low peak, the song remained for 20 weeks at the bottom of the chart, which is longer than the 18 weeks spent by "One Step Closer".